romilly/tworse/manuscript/tworse.md

     ser = serial.Serial(port, 9600)
     ser.write('SOS\n')

+The last line will print the number 4, to show that 4 characters have been  transmitted - *SOS* and a newline.
-You should see the LED flash.
+You should see the LED flash - three short flashes, three long flashes, and three shirt flashes.

 In the Python session, type

     ser.readline()

 You should see the dot-and-dash text version Morse code of your message displayed.

+Close the python session by typing `exit()`.

 ## Using twython